How KKUP Began

 by Jim Thomas

-May 2021 marks KKUP’s 49th year on the air.
-Nearly half a century of listener sponsored, community oriented, volunteer radio, providing a wide variety of listening alternatives to the community.
+May 2022 marks KKUP’s 50th year on the air.
+Half a century of listener sponsored, community oriented, volunteer radio, providing a wide variety of listening alternatives to the community.

 How did this all happen?
 How does a radio station get started anyway?